 Every day, hackers discover new vulnerabilities in the software we use.
 Some of these vulnerabilities can allow hackers to access sensitive information stored on your computer, while others allow them to install malicious software without your knowledge.
 To protect yourself against these threats, ensure you’re always running the latest version of any program that stores your personal information — including browsers and instant messaging clients — and keep track of any security patches the developer releases.

 VPN (Virtual Private Network)

-VPNs are essential for safeguarding your data and privacy when you’re online.
+VPNs, including VPN for Mac, are essential for safeguarding your data and privacy when you’re online.
 They encrypt your network traffic and route it through a remote server to ensure that no one — not hackers or your ISP — can see what you’re doing.
 You can also use a VPN to access content blocked in your country or region, such as Netflix US.

 Email Monitoring and Auditing